Degree Requirements: 36 Credit Hours

-- Taken Introduction to Psychology, an introductory statistics course, and at least two additional courses in psychology.
-(Research Methods or Experimental Psychology preferred).
+- Taken Introduction to Psychology, a statistics course, a research methods course, and at least two additional courses in psychology.

 - A 3.0 (4.0 scale) cumulative grade point average or higher on undergraduate work.

-- Minimum Graduate Record Exam (GRE) scores of 410 on the Verbal section and 530 on the Quantitative for applicants who took the GRE prior to August, 2011, or minimum scores of 146 on the Verbal section and 145 on the Quantitative section for applicants who took the exam after July 31, 2011.
+- Minimum Graduate Record Exam (GRE) scores of 147 on the Verbal section and 146 on the Quantitative section for applicants who took the exam after July 31, 2011.

-For applicants who meet two out of three of the following criteria for regular admission (GRE-V, GRE-Q, GPA), provisional admission may be granted by the departmental graduate faculty based on their consideration of the materials submitted by the applicant and an interview if done.
+For applicants who meet two out of three of the following criteria for regular admission (GRE-V, GRE-Q, GPA), provisional admission may be granted by the departmental graduate faculty based on their consideration of the materials submitted by the applicant.